srispaceharsha/nightwatch-posture-prototype/README.md

 **Goal:** Build a Mac CLI prototype to test all 8 state transitions before building the iOS app.

-**Note** Entire code is written by Claude Code AI.
+**Note:** Entire code is written by Claude Code AI.
 A human did the orchestration and testing.

 ## How to Run the app